primev/mev-commit/contracts/contracts/validator-registry/avs/README.md

 Freezing is the mechanism that punishes a validator prior to eigenlayer core contracts having slashing.
 For now freezing corresponds to a public, reputational slash for the validator (and relevant LST restakers), and a lack of potential points accrual.

+## Note Frozen Validators

+Frozen validators (those who haven't yet paid the unfreeze fee) are **able, but not allowed** to register with the vanilla registry or middleware registry.
+In these scenarios, the frozen validator will be immediately slashed by the oracle via the relevant contract, directly after registration.
+The off-chain oracle logic **must** monitor registrations from the vanilla registry and middleware registry, along with freeze status from the MevCommitAVS.
+The oracle will slash relevant frozen validator(s) if any of them attempt to maliciously register outside the MevCommitAVS, without paying the unfreeze fee.

 ## Design Intentions

 When looking through this design doc one may ask, _why do validators and LST restakers have to delegate to an Operator through the eigenlayer core contracts, AND separately register with the AVS contract?_